Credit card consolidation: What is it and how does it work?

 How to consolidate credit card debt

+There are different ways to consolidate credit card debt.
 What works for each person may differ based on their situation.
 But here are some common credit card consolidation methods:

-- Balance transfers: A balance transfer is the process of moving a balance from one credit card to another.
+Balance transfers: A balance transfer is the process of moving a balance from one credit card to another.

-- Personal loans: Debt consolidation loans are types of personal loans that let you combine multiple credit card bills into one fixed monthly payment.
+Personal loans: Debt consolidation loans are types of personal loans that let you combine multiple credit card bills into one fixed monthly payment.

 - Home equity loans and home equity lines of credit: HELs and HELOCs let you borrow against the equity you’ve built in your home.

-Pros and cons of consolidating credit cards
+Pros and cons of consolidating credit card debt

 Credit card consolidation has potential advantages and disadvantages to consider before making any decisions: